markdunning/backofen_lab_retreat_04_17/slides.md

   + once a year
 - Experimental Design
   + once a year
-- In 2016 we ran X courses
+- In 2016 we ran X courses :clap:

 ---

 # What Changed

-- Our new Institute Director (a statistican) banned GraphPad Prism
+- Our new Institute Director (a statistican) banned GraphPad Prism :+1:
 - Pressure from steering committee to provide more training
 - Our Institute joined the University
 - We got more involved with teaching at the University level
 - A permanent training role
   + me!

 ---

 # What to teach